How to pack carry-on only for Europe in a nutshell:

 How to pack carry-on only for Europe in winter

+It may seem impossible to pack carry-on only in winter because of the bulk, but I’ve done it many times.
+It can be done!
 If you’re planning to travel to a cold place with a carry-on suitcase, I hope my tips for how to pack carry-on only for Europe in winter help.
-First up: clothes/outfits, then suitcases and bags, then packing lists for men and kids.

 What I Packed in My Carry-on for Winter